digital-work-lab/open-source-project/docs/syllabus.md

 {: .info }
 > **Peer-reviewed contents and pedagogy**
 >
-> The Open-Source Project is rooted in our own peer-reviewed contributions and pedagogical principles.
+> The Open Source Project is rooted in our own peer-reviewed contributions and pedagogical principles.
 This includes
 >
 > - our [novel approach to teaching Git](https://digital-work-lab.github.io/rethink-git-teaching/){: target="_blank"} (Wagner and Thurner, 2025),
-> - an overarching pedagogical framework for teaching open-source projects (Thurner and Wagner, under review), and
+> - an overarching pedagogical framework for teaching open source projects (Thurner and Wagner, under review), and
 > - our online materials for teaching Python package development (Wagner et al., under review).

 ## References